Certified Circuits: Stability Guarantees for Mechanistic Circuits: Results

-\myparagraph{Compactness.} \textit{How small can the circuit be while sufficient?} We assess compactness by the circuit size $K$ at which peak mean class accuracy (cACC) is achieved.
-Table~\ref{tab:cert-vs-baseline} and Figure~\ref{fig:sufficiency} show that certified circuits generally reach peak cACC at substantially smaller $K$ than baseline circuits.
-On ImageNet, the certified circuit is $51\%$ smaller while improving peak cACC by $12\%$.
+\myparagraph{Compactness.} \textit{How small can the circuit be while sufficient?} Across both modalities, certified circuits reach peak cACC at substantially smaller size $K$ than baselines (Table~\ref{tab:cert-vs-baseline}, Fig.~\ref{fig:cacc-k-vision} (\textit{vision}), Fig.~\ref{fig:llm-bar} (\textit{language})).
+On ImageNet, the certified circuit is $52\%$ smaller while improving cACC by $14\%$, with similar reductions across other datasets.
+On \textit{language}, where sufficiency is already saturated, compactness is the dominant signal: certified circuits match EAP-IG's peak cACC on ID while using $58\%$, $38\%$, and $75\%$ fewer edges on IOI, IOI-Hard, and Greater-Than respectively (Fig.~\ref{fig:llm-bar}).

-\myparagraph{Effect of compactness on sufficiency.} In Figure~\ref{fig:sufficiency} we show cACC against circuit size $K \in (0,1)$ across all five datasets.
-Both certified and baseline circuits follow a three-stage pattern as $K$ increases: (i)~small $K$ yields insufficient circuits that omit class-critical neurons, low cACC, (ii)~intermediate $K$ captures the necessary class evidence and cACC peaks, (iii)~large $K$ introduces competing or spurious features, reducing class specificity and degrading cACC.
-Crucially, certified circuits shift this curve favorably in both dimensions: they peak at smaller $K$ (more compact) and achieve higher cACC at that peak (more sufficient).
-This means certification does not trade off one property for the other.
-Certification appears to prune those neurons that are unnecessary (enabling compactness) and harmful to the accuracy (enabling sufficiency) at the same time.
+\myparagraph{Effect of compactness on sufficiency.} Fig~\ref{fig:cacc-k-vision} plots cACC against the circuit size $K$ across five vision datasets.
+Both certified and baseline circuits follow a three-stage pattern as $K$ increases: (i) small K yields insufficient circuits that omit class-critical neurons; (ii) intermediate K captures the necessary evidence and cACC peaks; (iii) large K introduces competing or spurious features, reducing class specificity and degrading cACC.
+Certified circuits shift this curve favorably in both dimensions, peaking at smaller $K$ (more compact) and at higher cACC (more sufficient), pruning components that are unnecessary and harmful, rather than trading one property for the other.
+On \textit{language}, both curves plateau rather than degrade at large $K$; certified circuits plateau at higher/equal cACC at smaller $K$ (App.
+Fig.~\ref{fig:llm-best-r}).